 5. Click "submit" after you have completed the form.

-6. The appointment will be approved by a CAS staff member once the proper documentation and authorization has been received from your professor.
+6. The appointment will be approved by a CSE staff member once the proper documentation and authorization has been received from your professor.

 NOTE: The appointment booking system includes a five day buffer between the time a booking is submitted and the appointment time.